NBD410 Corporate Entrepreneurship in the Digital Age

 Large companies dominate in most developed markets, and they are the strongest recruiter of business students.
 Yet, many of those employees who are eager to implement their new ideas may discover that enthusiasm alone is of little help in a well-established organization.
 Others may find themselves unknowledgeable and uncomfortable in dealing with entrepreneurial colleagues.
 After all, neither the creation of new business within existing firms nor the transformation of organizations through innovation is an easy task.
 Corporate entrepreneurship requires knowledge and skills from various fields, including innovation management, strategy, leadership, psychology, and marketing.

 This course combines recent research advancements with practical perspectives and is in a collaboration with Kogod School of Business at American University Washington, D.C.
 The presentation of relevant theories from various disciplines, guest lectures by practitioners, and practical exercises are the three core elements of the course.
 Students will carry out the main project work in mixed teams with students taking a corresponding course at Kogod School of Business who will be specifically selected for this course on a competitive basis.
 The main focus of this year's project work is digitalization.
-One of the largest IT companies in the Nordics, Evry will provide relevant real-life cases within their brand-new strategic business area, Digital Platform Services.
+One of the most innovative Norwegian companies and Scandinavia's largest internet-based bank Sbanken will provide relevant real-life cases.
 The company will follow the development of cases, offering advice and evaluating ideas.
-Students will work on cases in groups of 4-6 persons from both educational institutions.
+Students will work on cases in groups of 4-5 persons from both educational institutions.
 The casework will require an active use of digital communication tools, such as Skype, e-mails, and social media.
 The cooperation also includes the one-week travel of NHH students to Washington, D.C., and AU students to Bergen.
 The final evaluation of the case will involve not only the evaluation of the case quality, but also the evaluation of ideation skills, presentation skills, and cooperation skills.

 General themes of the course: